 6.14 Dangling reference to heap [XYK]

-The vulnerability described in ISO/IEC 24772-1:2024 6.14 does not apply to Java because, in Java, an object’s lifetime is controlled by the references to the object.
+The vulnerability described in ISO/IEC 24772-1:2024 6.14 does not apply to Java since, in Java, an object’s lifetime is controlled by the references to the object.
 Deallocation is only done by the garbage collector if no references to the object exist.
 If any reference still exists, the object will still exist.

 6.15 Arithmetic wrap-around error [FIF]